 The Great Day of the Lord

-4 “Remember the law of my servant Moses, the statutes and rules1 that I commanded him at Horeb for all Israel.
+4 “Remember the law of my servant Moses, the statutes and rules that I commanded him at Horeb for all Israel.

 Then God addresses the priests who despise His name, but they say, “How have we despised your name?”
 (1:6).

 Then God raises the issue of tithes.
 “Will man rob God?
-Yet you are robbing me.”
+Yet you are robbing me” (3:8).
 But God’s people push back: “How have we robbed you?”
 (3:8).

 Then God accuses His people of speaking about Him harshly.
-“Your words have been hard against me.”
+“Your words have been hard against me” (3:13).
 But with feigned innocence they ask, “How have we spoken against you?”
 (3:13).

-This discussion is getting nowhere, and the pattern runs right through the book – denial, denial, denial.
-When God raises the issue of repentance – “Return to me, and I will return to you,” says the LORD of hosts – the response has a note of petulance about it: “How shall we return?”
+This discussion is getting nowhere, and the pattern runs right through the book—denial, denial, denial.
+When God raises the issue of repentance—“‘Return to me, and I will return to you,’ says the LORD of hosts” (3:7)—the response has a note of defiance about it: “How shall we return?”
 (3:7).

-Besides being alienated from God, human beings are also in conflict with each another.
-In the garden, Adam and Eve enjoyed perfect happiness.
-God gave them a beautiful relationship, in which their love for each other was a mirror of the love of God for them.
+Besides being alienated from God, the Old Testament ends with people in conflict with each another.
+In the garden, Adam and Eve enjoyed a beautiful relationship in which their love for each other was a mirror of the love of God for them.

-They were at ease together and their trust in each other was complete, but the knowledge of evil changed all that.
-Adam blamed his wife for what had gone wrong, Eve blamed the serpent, and the serpent didn’t have a leg to stand on!
-For the first time, suspicion developed between the man and the woman.
-The knowledge of evil brought estrangement into their marriage.
+They were at ease together, and their trust in each other was complete.
+But the knowledge of evil changed all that.
+Adam blamed his wife for what had gone wrong, and for the first time, suspicion developed between the man and the woman.
+The knowledge of evil brought estrangement to the first marriage.

-No one imagines, on their wedding day, that they will end up in divorce court.
+No one imagines on their wedding day that they will end up divorced.
 But in Malachi’s time, as in ours, marriages were breaking apart: “The LORD was witness between you and the wife of your youth, to whom you have been faithless, though she is your companion and your wife by covenant” (2:14).

-The story of the Old Testament began with a man and a woman sharing the joy of a perfect life in the garden, and it ends with men and women in the divorce court, unable to sustain a relationship of faithfulness and love.
+The story of the Old Testament began with a man and a woman sharing the joy of a perfect life in the garden, and it ends with men and women unable to sustain a relationship of faithfulness and love.

 The estrangement that began with broken trust in one marriage led to a world of conflict in which families, communities, and nations are torn apart.

-As if alienation from God and estrangement from one another isn’t enough, a dreadful curse hangs over every person born into the world.
+As if alienation from God and estrangement from one another weren’t enough, a dreadful curse hangs over every person born into the world.

-The last verse of this last book in the Old Testament ends with a curse: “And he will turn the hearts of fathers to their children and the hearts of the children to their fathers, lest I come and strike the land with a decree of utter destruction” (4:6).
+The last verse in the Old Testament ends with a curse: “And he will turn the hearts of fathers to their children and the hearts of the children to their fathers, lest I come and strike the land with a decree of utter destruction [a curse]” (4:6).

-So at the end of the Old Testament, no progress has been made in dealing with the problem of alienation from God, conflict between human beings, or the dreadful curse that hangs over the human race.
-The problems that began in the garden are written all over the book of Malachi, right up to the last word.
+So at the end of the Old Testament, no progress has been made in dealing with our problem of alienation from God, our conflict with each other, or the dreadful curse that hangs over us all.

 The Unfulfilled Promise

 The problem of sin pervades the Old Testament, but the heart of the Bible story beats with a promise.
-When evil entered the world, God promised that someone, born of a woman, would destroy the evil one and all of his works (Genesis 3:15).
+When sin entered the world, God promised that someone, born of a woman, would destroy the evil one and all his works (Genesis 3:15).

-The day will come when God’s people will experience the freedom that calves enjoy when they are released.
-But at the end of the Old Testament, we are still looking for that promise to be fulfilled.
+The day will come when all the wounds of God’s people will be healed, and they will experience the freedom that calves enjoy when they are released.
+But at the end of the Old Testament, we are still looking for this promise to be fulfilled.

 Time for the Intermission

-So the intermission comes, and we all spill out into the foyer to reflect on the first act.
-People are talking about what they have seen.
+As we spill out into the foyer to reflect on the first act, people are talking about what they have seen.